The sheaves--spectrum adjunction: Introduction

-Meanwhile, Clausen and Scholze initiated \emph{condensed mathematics} (cf.~\cite{Condensed}), which is a certain way of handling algebraic structure in the presence of topology.
-They believed that it would be beneficial in making analytic geometry more algebraic.
-As one demonstration, they delivered a course (see~\cite{Complex}) and proved standard theorems in complex analytic geometry without mentioning ``low-level'' concepts such as smooth functions.
-Their major tool is undoubtedly the notion of a liquid vector space (cf.~\cite{Analytic}), but their framework is also fundamentally unique in that their model of structured spaces is no longer locally ringed spaces: They first pointed out that for a cocomplete closed symmetric monoidal stable \(\infty\)-category, it is easy to see that the poset of idempotent algebras is a frame.
-Hence we have the smashing spectrum\footnote{ It is not necessarily spatial in this generality as we will see in~\cite{ttg-shv}.
-Hence this use of the term ``spectrum'' may not conform to the convention taken in tensor-triangulated geometry. } functor
+Meanwhile, Clausen and Scholze launched \emph{condensed mathematics} (cf.~\cite{Condensed}), a framework for handling algebraic structures in the presence of topology.
+Their aim was to recast analytic geometry in algebraic terms.
+They delivered a course (see~\cite{Complex}) and proved standard theorems in complex-analytic geometry without invoking such “low-level” notions as smooth functions.
+Their major tool is the notion of a liquid vector space (cf.~\cite{Analytic}), but their framework is also unique in that their model of structured spaces is no longer locally ringed spaces: They first noted that for a cocomplete closed stable symmetric monoidal \(\infty\)-category, the poset of idempotent algebras is readily seen to be a frame.
+Hence we have the smashing spectrum\footnote{It is not necessarily spatial in this generality, as proven in~\cite{ttg-shv}.
+Hence this use of the term “spectrum” does not align with the convention taken in tensor triangulated geometry. } functor

 where \(\widehat{\Cat{Loc}}\) denotes the category of large locales, i.e., the opposite of the category of large frames.
-Then they introduced the notion of a \emph{categorified locale}, which is a triple consisting of a locale~\(X\), a cocomplete closed symmetric monoidal stable \(\infty\)-category~\(\cat{C}\), and a morphism \(\Sm(\cat{C})\to X\) of large locales.
-Their (suitably generalized) complex analytic spaces are defined using the language of categorified locales (see \cite[Definition~11.14]{Complex}).
-This machinery turned out to be very useful; e.g., they were able to prove the GAGA theorem for proper morphisms without using Chow's lemma (see \cite[Proposition~13.8]{Complex}).
+Then they introduced the notion of a \emph{categorified locale}, which is a triple consisting of a locale~\(X\), a cocomplete closed stable symmetric monoidal \(\infty\)-category~\(\cat{C}\), and a morphism \(\Sm(\cat{C})\to X\) of large locales.
+Their (suitably generalized) complex-analytic spaces are defined using the language of categorified locales (see~\cite[Definition~11.14]{Complex}).
+This machinery has proven highly effective; e.g., they were able to prove the GAGA theorem for proper morphisms without using Chow’s lemma (see~\cite[Proposition~13.8]{Complex}).

-\begin{remark} Note that for their condensed approach to analytic geometry, it is necessary to allow tensor triangulated categories that are not rigid; e.g., the derived \(\infty\)-category of liquid \(\CC\)-vector spaces \(\Cat{Liq}_{\CC}\), i.e., liquid quasicoherent modules of the one-point complex analytic space, is not rigid. \end{remark}
+\begin{remark} For their condensed approach to analytic geometry, one must allow stable presentably symmetric monoidal \(\infty\)-categories that are not rigid; e.g., the derived \(\infty\)-category of liquid \(\CC\)-vector spaces \(\Cat{Liq}_{\CC}\), i.e., liquid quasicoherent modules of the one-point complex-analytic space, is not rigid. \end{remark}

-We have examined the origins and advantages of the smashing spectrum construction.
-However, category theorists may have the following:
+Having traced the origins and advantages of the smashing spectrum construction, we now face the following question: